OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 The fixed list of environment types are important for the tracking in Jira and this configuration allows you the flexibility of easily mapping any existing environments to a type.

-The environment name does get passed through to Jira, as shown in the earlier example, so the information is still available for you to see.
-Also note that if you are using multi-tenancy this is fully supported and what you will see in Jira is a per tenant per environment name.
-As an example, the following diagram illustrates an un-tenanted deployment to Dev and then a tenanted deployment to Dev of the same version (the text is truncated in the shot, the alt text for the link reads `Deploy work-items test release 0.0.5 to Dev for Tenant A`)
+The environment name also gets passed through to Jira, as shown in the earlier example.
+Also note that multi-tenancy is fully supported and the a deployment will show in Jira per tenant per environment name.

+The following diagram illustrates an un-tenanted deployment to Dev and then a tenanted deployment to Dev of the same version (the text is truncated in the shot, the alt text for the link reads `Deploy work-items test release 0.0.5 to Dev for Tenant A`)

 ![Jira Multi-Tenant progress](jira-multi-tenant.png)